Northern Ireland Assembly (1982): Aftermath

 The absence of Nationalist parties meant that the planned devolution never took place, while the UUP also intermittently boycotted proceedings.
 Following the Anglo-Irish Agreement of November 1985, Unionists insisted on using the debating chamber to protest at the Agreement, resulting in an Alliance walk-out on 5 December 1985 and subsequent boycott.
-As a result, the government abolished the Assembly in 1986 and it would be over a decade before a new Assembly was restored to Northern Ireland.
+As a result, the government dissolved the Assembly on 23 June 1986, and it would be over a decade before a new Assembly was restored to Northern Ireland.